livioso/react-native-kill-packager/README.md

-# react-native-kill-packager f
+# 💣 react-native-kill-packager

-💣 *Kill the React Native Packager running on port 8081.*
+*Kill the React Native Packager running on port 8081.*

 Simply run `react-native-kill-packager` when you encounter this: